Tips for Managing Your Pet’s Anxiety: From Separation to Noise Phobias

-Let’s review the common causes of anxiety in pets, how to identify the signs, and how to help your pet with the proper treatment by continuing to read.
+By continuing to read, we will review the common causes of anxiety in pets, how to identify the signs, and how to help your pet with the proper treatment.

 Pet anxiety can be caused by many factors, including their environment, history, interactions with people and other animals, and more.
 Situation anxiety is that which arises only with a triggering event:

-• Changes in Environment – moving to a new home; introducing a new pet, baby, or person to the household; medical conditions; not enough stimulation; and other new experiences can cause anxiety in pets.
+• Changes in Environment—Moving to a new home; introducing a new pet, baby, or person to the household; medical conditions; insufficient stimulation; and other new experiences can cause anxiety in pets.

 The other common type of anxiety we see is generalized anxiety, a chronic condition that is not specific to a trigger or situation.
 Situational anxiety can also progress to generalized anxiety over time or if the anxiety isn’t addressed and managed.

-Although situational and generalized anxieties are different, you should take both equally as seriously as they can cause immense stress for your pet, reducing their quality of life.
+Although situational and generalized anxieties are different, you should take both equally as seriously.
+Both can cause immense stress for your pet, reducing its quality of life.
 Below, you can learn about anxiety symptoms to look out for and what steps to take after you recognize your pet might be dealing with this issue.

 Whether your pet is dealing with situational or generalized anxiety, they may present one or several of the following signs: